 - Developing a target company list

-- The executive recruiter’s perspective
+- The executive recruiter’s perspective on hiring

 - Speaking with greater confidence during interviews